-Indicators of recovery characteristics of an ecosystem that a manager identifies as being suitable for measuring the progress of restoration goals or objectives at a particular site (e.g. measures of biotic or abiotic components of the ecosystem).
+Indicators of recovery characteristics of an ecosystem that a manager identifies as being suitable for measuring the progress of restoration goals or objectives at a particular site (e.g. increasing numbers or cover of native species decline of non-native species).

 Landscape flows external exchanges that occur at a level larger than the site (including marine and freshwater areas) and including flows of energy, water, fire, genetic material, animals and seeds.
 Exchanges are facilitated by habitat linkages.

-Management (of an ecosystem)a broad categorisation that can include maintenanceand repair of ecosystems (including restoration).
+Management (of an ecosystem) a broad categorisation that can include maintenanceand and repair of ecosystems (including restoration).

-Mandatory restoration restoration that is required (mandated) by government, court of law or statutory authority.
+Mandatory restoration required (mandated) by government, court of law or statutory authority.

-Non-mandatory restoration restoration that is voluntary rather than required (mandated) by a government, regulatory authority or court of law.
+Non-mandatory restoration voluntary rather than required (mandated) by a government, regulatory authority or court of law.